Understanding JSON Errors - Common Code Issues

 These dictionaries.
 Right.
 Go again.

-It's not like it won't work.
+It's not that it won't work.
 It's just a bit of a pain.
 Okay.

 When you copy-paste unexpected char, it thinks that's the problem.
-Of course it doesn't really think that's the problem.
-Did these squiggles get messed up from pasting them?
+Of course, it doesn't really think that's the problem.
+Did these squiggles get messed up when I pasted them?
 Because I did copy-paste.

 Title.
 A single quote I should absolutely be able to have.
 Single quotes inside double quotes.